Study of CKM angle $\gamma$ sensitivity using flavor untagged $B^0_s\rightarrow \tilde{D}^{(*)0}\phi$ decays: Sensitivity study for Run 1 2 LHCb dataset

-For the same set of initial parameters ({\it i.e.} $\gamma=65.64^{\circ}$ (1.146 rad), $\rBst=0.4$, $\deltaB=3.0$ rad, and $\deltastB=2.0$ rad) and the same projected integrated luminosity, Fig.~\ref{fig:others_1D} displays the one-dimension $p$-value profile of the nuisance parameters $\rBst$ and $\deltaBst$.
+For the same set of initial parameters ({\it i.e.} $\gamma=65.66^{\circ}$ (1.146 rad), $\rBst=0.4$, $\deltaB=3.0$ rad, and $\deltastB=2.0$ rad) and the same projected integrated luminosity, Fig.~\ref{fig:others_1D} displays the one-dimension $p$-value profile of the nuisance parameters $\rBst$ and $\deltaBst$.
 It can be seen that the $p$-value is maximum at the initial tested value, as expected.

-Two-dimension $p$-value profile of the nuisance parameters $\rBst$ and $\deltaBst$ as a function of $\gamma$ are provided in Fig.~\ref{fig:2D_0}-\ref{fig:2D_3}.
+Two-dimension $p$-value profile of the nuisance parameters $\rBst$ and $\deltaBst$ as a function of $\gamma$ are provided in Fig.~\ref{fig:2D_2}-\ref{fig:2D_1}.
+Figures~\ref{fig:2D_2} and~\ref{fig:2D_3} correspond to two other example configurations $\gamma=1.146$ rad, $\deltaB=1.0$ rad, and $\deltastB=5.0$ rad, and $\rBst=0.4$ and $\rBst=0.22$, respectively.
 Figures~\ref{fig:2D_0} and~\ref{fig:2D_1} stand for the configurations $\gamma=1.146$ rad, $\deltaB=3.0$ rad, $\deltastB=2.0$ rad, and $\rBst=0.4$ and $\rBst=0.22$, respectively.
-Figures~\ref{fig:2D_2} and~\ref{fig:2D_3} correspond to two other example configurations $\gamma=1.146$ rad, $\deltaB=1.0$ rad, and $\deltastB=5.0$ rad, and $\rBst=0.4$ and $\rBst=0.22$, respectively.
 Those two-dimension views allows to see the correlation between the different parameters.
 In general large correlations between $\delta^{(*)}_{B}$ and $\gamma$ are observed.
 In case of configurations where $\rBst=0.4$, large fraction of the $\deltaBst$ {\it vs.} $\gamma$ plane can be excluded at $95~\%$ CL, while the fraction is significantly reduced for the corresponding $\rBst=0.22$ configurations.
 For the $\deltastB$ {\it vs.} $\gamma$ plane, one can easily see the advantage of our Cartesian coordinates approach (see Sec.~\ref{sec:ObsDz} and~\ref{sec:ObsDzst}) together with the fact that in the case of the mode $\Dstz \rightarrow \Dz \gamma$ there is an effective strong phase shift of $\pi$ with respect to the $\Dstz \rightarrow \Dz \pi^{0}$~\cite{Bondar:2004bi}, such that additional constraints allow to remove fold-ambiguities with respect to the associated $\deltaB$ {\it vs.} $\gamma$ plane.